Finance Barometer 2021 Credit Report Loan Statistics

 • US respondents remained among the most optimistic, despite having the 2nd largest decrease in sentiment (-22%) since 2020.

-• Ukrainian respondents were the most pessimistic group in the study for the second year in the row, with 66% expressing a negative credit sentiment.
+• Ukrainian respondents were the most pessimistic group in the study for the second year, with 66% expressing a negative credit sentiment.

 • Sweden had the largest decrease in sentiment (-26.5%) and is now the 3rd most pessimistic country in our study.